EliGilmour/Eli-1/_posts/2023-01-04-gradingcollege.md

 4: They get no points beacuse The code segment consisting of the procedure is not included in the written responses section.
 The procedure is a built-in or existing procedure or language structure, such as an event handler or main method.

-5: The response explains in great detail how the algorithm in the procedure works so it can be recreated.
+5: They get points because The response explains in great detail how the algorithm in the procedure works so it can be recreated.
 The student-developed algorithm within procedure.

+6: they get points because it describes two calls to the selected procedure identified in written response 3c.
+Each call must pass a  different arguments that causes a different segment of code in the algorithm to execute. describes the conditions being tested by each call to the procedure.